drplote/FG-2e-PlayersOption/README.md

 There are some special rules around how and when armor takes damage.
 If armor is magical, it will only take damage from weapon's or equal or higher magical bonus, or from magical damage.
 For instance, a +1 weapon cannot hurt +2 armor, but a fireball can.

-Note: Using this optional rule requires setting up the armor records with information about how the armor should degrade.
+Note: Using this optional rule requires setting up the armor records with information about how the armor should degrade, though I did include default values for all of the armor whose names match those in the AD&D 2E PHB.

+You can specify how much damage the armor should soak per damage die by entering "DR: n" in the armor's "Properties" text area, where n is the amount to soak per die.
+If not provided, it defaults to 1.

+You can specify how many hit points the armor has at each level of protection by entering "HP: `[n1, n2, n3, n4, etc]`" in the "Properties" text area, where n1 is the amount of damage the armor takes before it drops its first point of AC, n2 is the amount it takes before dropping the 2nd point of AC, etc.

 Example #1: Joe the fighter is wearing some Chain Mail that has (8,6,4,2,1) for its Armor Regression.
 This means a brand new suit starts at AC 5, but once it taakes 8 points of damage it drops to AC 6.
 After 6 more points it drops to AC 7, 4 more to AC 8, 2 more to AC 9, and 1 more destroys it and drops it to AC 10.
 During a previous battle, he took 6 points of damage, which means it's a little beat up but is still giving him AC 5.
 And orc swings a morningstar at him and hits, rolling 2d4 for damage and getting a total of 5.
 Since two dice were rolled for damage, 2 points of that go to Joe's armor, while the remaining 3 points are deduced from Joe's hit points.
 Additionally, since that just brought his chain mail's total damage up to 8, matching it's first regression threshold, it drops one level of AC to AC 6.